-At this time of year, there’s a palette of colours waiting to be discovered across breath-taking landscapes.
-Discover woodlands of golden leaves, glistening blue lakes, green flora and if you’re lucky some red squirrels along the way.
+At this time of year, there’s a palette of seasonal colours waiting to be enjoyed across breathtaking landscapes.
+Discover woodlands of golden leaves, glistening blue lakes and, if you’re lucky, some red squirrels along the way.

-The 5 mile walk King Alfred’s Tower walk (5.5 miles/8.8 km, 2 hours) takes you up through beautiful woodland to King Alfred’s Tower, a 160ft high folly designed for Stourhead’s owner Henry Hoare II in 1772.
+The 5-mile King Alfred’s Tower walk (2 hours) takes you up through beautiful woodland to King Alfred’s Tower, a 160ft-high folly designed for Stourhead’s owner Henry Hoare II in 1772.
 There are truly spectacular views from the top, with the deep autumnal hues of red, russet and yellow from surrounding forest.
-It is not open to visitors every day so try to time your visit for when it is accessible.
+It is not open to visitors every day, so make sure you check out the best times to visit.

 The Beech Avenue and Droves Walk (3.8 miles/6.1 km, 1.5 hours) takes you round the beautiful network of droves, along the stunning 1835 Beech Avenue and back along the outskirts of the Kingston Lacy parkland.
 The Avenue began life in 1835 when William John Bankes planted 731 trees along the side of the road.
 The tree canopy now forms a beautiful tunnel of russet colour during the autumn months.
 The National Trust is working to conserve this stunning visual landmark by replacing lost beeches with hornbeam trees, which also provide beautiful autumn colour, but are more suited to the British climate.